zero-mac/api-docs/source/index.html.md

 }
 ```

-This endpoint enables the share link on a machine.
+This endpoint diisables the share link on a machine.
 The share link provides
 unauthenticated access to a web VNC console for the machine.
 You can use
 share links to provide access to the machine to members outside your
 organization.